magento/devdocs/src/extensions/marketplace/packaging-v1x-extensions.md

 The dependencies tab is used to specify the dependence of our code in regard to the PHP version.
 If it is necessary, the dependence on other extension packages can be filled out as well.
 During the installation of an extension, the system will check it in regard to all versions specified for it, and if dependent extensions are not installed, Magento Marketplace offers to install them.
 Also, you can specify the dependence on the PHP extensions, for example, if your module uses GD library functions of the latest version.
 In this case, if a necessary PHP extension is not installed on the server, Marketplace will show an alert the administrator.

 The following example provides an example of dependency on the `Mage\_Core\_Modules` package.
 This means that our extension will only work with Magento versions within the set range.
-The PHP version\_compare function http://php.net/version-compare is used to verify the compatibility of versions during the extension installation.
+The PHP [`version\_compare`][2] function is used to verify the compatibility of versions during the extension installation.

 ![]({% link extensions/marketplace/images/dependencies.png %}){: .zoom}
 _Dependencies_